isl-org/OpenBot/open-code/README.md

 - #### Sign-in

-The "Sign-in" button opens a Google sign-in popup on the screen and prompts you to choose your email for login, with all necessary permissions granted, including modifying ***Google Drive***.
+The "Sign-in" button opens a Google sign-in popup on the screen and prompts you to enter your email for login, with all necessary permissions granted, including modifying ***Google Drive***.
 <p align="left">
 <img style="padding-right: 2%;" src="../docs/images/playground_signIn.gif" alt="Playground Sign In" width="60%" height="20%"/>